cjmayo/ntp/doc/source/cluster.rst

 the pruning process terminates.
 The ``minclock`` default is 3, but can be changed to fit special conditions, as described on the :doc:`prefer` page.

+.. _cluster-fig:

 .. figure:: pic/flt7.png
   :align: center

-  Figure 1.
   Cluster Algorithm

-The second termination condition is more intricate.
-Figure 1 shows a round where a candidate of (a) is pruned to yield the candidates of (b).
+The second termination condition is more intricate. :numref:`cluster-fig` shows a round where a candidate of (a) is pruned to yield the candidates of (b).
 Let φ\ :sub:`max` be the maximum select jitter and φ\ :sub:`min` be the minimum peer jitter over all candidates on the list.
 In (a), candidate 1 has the highest select jitter, so φ\ :sub:`max` =